-Students have to re-verify their major each time they begin the enrollment process for a semester.

-Priority Topic Questions Lead(s) Completed 3 Increase Auto Award How to prompt students to update their major with a pre-registration action item including a confirmation of major?
-Enrollment Mgt, Counseling done Notes/reportin g Students have to re-verify their major each n time they begin the enrollment process for a semester.
+Priority Topic Questions Lead(s) Completed 3 Increase Auto Award How can we allow current students to readily update their major and then trigger a counselor review?
+Enrollment Mgt done Notes/rep oorting Students h nave to re-verify their major each time they begin the enrollment process for a semester.
+3 Increase Auto Award How to prompt students to update their major with a pre-registration action item including a confirmation of major?
+Enrollment Mgt, Counseling done Notes/rep oorting Students h nave to re-verify their major each time they begin the enrollment process for a semester.
 1 Priority for 1 or 2 Courses to Completion How many students are 1 or 2 courses short of completion?
-Enrollment Mgt done
+Enrollment Mgt done Notes /ren artina